Meringandan: History

+Meringandan was once part of the Gowrie pastoral station, established in 1841.
+The district was opened to closer settlement in the 1870s with many Germans settling there.

+About 1875, the German settlers established a Lutheran church.
+St Gregory's Anglican Church was established in 1886.
+A Congregational Church opened in 1909.
+A Church of Christ opened in 1919.

 Meringandan State School opened on 24 January 1876.
 It was built in 1875 by Jack Maag.
 Isaac John Thomas was appointed the first head teacher of the school.
 The enrolment for that year was 80 pupils.
 It is now within the suburb boundaries of Meringandan West.

 A branch railway line was constructed from Toowoomba to Cabarlah, and the first train ran in September 1883.
 As Meringandan had a railway station, the settlers in the Goombungee and Haden areas used it to forward their goods.
 Most farmers did their carting, but well-known carriers were Jack Wieck, Herman Lau, George Klein and Jack Lange.
 In the early 1900s, a line of teams stretching for half a mile, waiting to load or unload at the railway station, was a familiar sight.
 However, the construction of the Haden railway line to Haden in 1910 reduced the need to use Meringandan's railway station; meanwhile, the use of motor transport was increasing.
 Following the closure of the railway yards, the railway station was replaced with a park.